 Napa Valley College Vice President, Business & Finance Search

 The Napa Valley Community College District has announced the search for a new Vice President, Business & Finance.
-To begin your application process, review the information below and please click the APPLY NOW button.
-If you have any further questions, please contact:

 |Dr. Guy Lease |

 Established in 1942, Napa Valley College (NVC) is one of 116 public community colleges in the California Community College system.
 NVC prepares students for evolving roles in a diverse, dynamic, and interdependent world.
 The college is an accredited open-access, degree- and certificate-granting institution that is committed to student achievement through high-quality programs and services that are continuously evaluated and improved.
 The college serves students and the community in the following areas: transfer courses, career-technical education and training, basic skills, and self-supporting contract education and community education classes.

 Committed to educational equity for all students, NVC offers comprehensive transfer programs in the arts, social sciences, humanities, STEM, business, education, and kinesiology, among others.
 Career Education focuses on industry-relevant career pathways and includes nationally recognized programs in Respiratory Therapy, Criminal Justice, Nursing, Child and Family Studies, Human Services, Business, Culinary and Hospitality and Viticulture and Winery Technology.
 NVC also offers a broad range of non-credit and community education programs and courses to meet the interests and life-long learning needs of our all members of the community.
 To support the success of students, Napa Valley College offers a wide range of academic and student support services, including SSS TRiO, Educational Talent Search, MESA/STEM, Puente and Umoja learning communities, student tutoring, and thriving math and writing success centers.